 You may want to fry some veggies longer, for example, carrots.
 If so, start with the firmest vegetables.
 You can add in the more delicate varieties as you go.

-We used bean sprouts and green onions in the photo instructions above and it was delicious, but you can add as many or few vegetables as you want!
+We used bean sprouts and green onions in the photo instructions above, and it was delicious, but you can add as many or a few vegetables as you want!

 Try bean sprouts, carrots, garlic, mushrooms, and red, yellow, or green peppers.

-Flip over the entire pile of noodles and cook on the other side for another 30-45 seconds, while continuing to pull apart and separate noodles.
+Flip over the entire pile of noodles and cook on the other side for another 30-45 seconds while continuing to pull apart and separate the noodles.